Clinical Policy Bulletin: Skilled Home Private Duty Nursing Care

 Aetna considers home nursing medically necessary for members who are on ventilators or continuous positive airway pressure (CPAP) for respiratory insufficiency at home when the primary care physician or specialist has agreed to the home care plan and all of the following criteria are met:

 Member is on either a pressure or volume ventilator or CPAP; and

 Member meets the medical necessity criteria for confinement in a SNF; and

 Placement of the nurse is for the care and benefit of the member with a skilled need only.

-Note: For members on a ventilator, Aetna considers home nursing up to 24 hours per day for up to 3 weeks upon an initial discharge from an inpatient setting as a transition to home medically necessary.
-Thereafter, up to 16 hours of home nursing per day is considered medically necessary.
+Note: For members on a ventilator at home, Aetna considers home nursing medically necessary for up to 24 hours per day for up to 3 weeks upon an initial discharge from an inpatient setting as a transition to home, as long as the member requires continuous skilled care to manage the ventilator.
+Thereafter, up to 16 hours of home nursing per day is considered medically necessary if the member requires continuous skilled care to manage the ventilator.
 Payment for any additional home nursing care is the responsibility of the member/family.

 Note: Electrical generators do not meet Aetna's definition of DME because they are not primarily medical in nature.

 If 24 hours per day of nursing care is being requested for an indefinite period of time, the case manager may offer a SNF placement as the alternative.
 If the family agrees and a SNF bed is not available, Aetna considers home nursing for up to 24 hours medically necessary until a SNF bed is available.

 Note: Aetna standard benefit plans exclude coverage of custodial care.
 Please check benefit plan documents.